 DETAILS OF THE ITEMS TO BE PROCURED:

-List of equipments to be procured, technical specification and tentative quantity to be procured are indicated in section IV.
+List of equipment to be procured, technical specification and tentative quantity to be procured are indicated in section IV.

 SCOPE OF THE TENDER

-The tenders are invited for the supply, installation and commissioning of the equipments, the details of which are mentioned in Section IV, needed for the government institutions of Uttar Pradesh on behalf of the Government of Uttar Pradesh.
+The tenders are invited for the supply, installation and commissioning of the equipment, the details of which are mentioned in Section IV, needed for the government institutions of Uttar Pradesh on behalf of the Government of Uttar Pradesh.
 The Managing Director, Uttar Pradesh Medical Supplies Corporation Ltd (hereinafter called as the Tender Inviting Authority) is acting as the central procurement agency as well as service provider for the institutions.
 The main objective is to obtain bulk discount through central procurement and to be one stop point for all institutions for obtaining excellent after sales service to the equipment procured under this tender.
 For this, the Corporation, on behalf of the government, will undertake and oversee the procurement process, ensure that the successful Bidders are installing the equipment properly at the locations/institutions specified and provide the after sales service during the agreed period of contract in respect of the equipment installed this contract to the satisfaction of the Tender Inviting Authority as well as the user institution.

 ELIGIBILITY CRITERA

-Manufacturers or their authorised dealers/ agents/ Indian Subsidiaries/Direct Importers having the placeof business in any of the Stateof India are eligible to participate in this tender.
+Manufacturers or their authorised dealers/ agents/ Indian Subsidiaries/Direct Importers having theregistered establishment (place) of business in any of the State / Placeof India are eligible to participate in this tender.
 Original Equipment Manufacturer shall submit the Manufacturer’s Offer Form as Format II if the manufacturer wants to participate in the tender through authorised dealers/ agents/ Indian Subsidiaries/Direct Importers.
 A letter of authorisation as per Format III has to be submitted accordingly.

-Bidder(s) should be in the business of supply and installation of similar medical equipment for last three years within India.
-In case the bidder is not a manufacturer, the bidder should have experience of supplying similar medical equipment at least 10% of the total requirement of each schedule quoted and the manufacturer from whom the goods are sourced should have experience of supplying similar medical equipment at least 40% of the total requirement of each schedule quoted.
-In case the bidder quotes multiple schedules, the total requirement of all the schedules will be added to evaluate the above clause.
+Bidder(s) should be in the business of supply and installation of medical equipment for last three years within India.
+In case the bidder is not a manufacturer, the bidder should have experience of supplying medical equipment at least 10% of the total requirement of each schedule quoted and the manufacturer from whom the goods are sourced should have experience of supplying similar medical equipment at least 40% of the total requirement of each schedule quoted.
 In case the bidder is a manufacturer, the bidder should have experience of supplying similar medical equipment at least 50% of the total requirement of each schedule quoted.
-In case the bidder quotes multiple schedules, the total requirement of all the schedules will be added to evaluate the above clause.

-Bidder(s) must have a minimum average annual turnover of Rs.
-5 Cr. in last three financial year 2015-16, 2016-17 & 2017- 18.
-The bidder shall submit proof of the same (notary attested audited copy of audited accounts, balance sheet, annual report etc.)
+Bidder(s) must fulfil the minimum average annual turnover requirement (as mentioned against each schedule of requirement , The bidder shall submit proof of the same (Profit and loss statement/ Balance sheets/ auditor’s report/ annual report) which should clearly reflect the annual turnover.
+Mere submission of CA certificate will not be accepted.

-The Tenderer’sBidder who is under blacklisting/ debarring by TIA or by any State Government(s) or Central Government or its Organization are not allowed to participate in the tender during the period of blacklisting.
+The Tenderer’s who have been blacklisted/ debarred by Tender Inviting Authority or blacklisted / debarred by any State Government or Central Government department/Organization should not participate in the tender during the period of blacklisting.

+Bidders arenot allowed to quote/ participate in the form of Consortium.